Shivambhart1/Shivambhart1/README.md

 # 👯 I’m looking to collaborate on projects related to web development
 # 📫 How to reach me:
 # 😄 Pronouns: He/him
-# ⚡ Fun fact: I am a sketcher and a movie lover
+# ⚡ Fun fact: I am a sketcher and a Cinephile